SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/intro.md

 slug: /
 ---

-The Document Assembly Line project will help you produce **[beautiful guided interviews](https://courtformsonline.org)** more quickly.
+The Document Assembly Line project will help you produce **[beautiful web apps](https://courtformsonline.org)** that help users complete legal forms more quickly.

 Go straight from a PDF or DOCX file to a runnable prototype in less than an hour.
-Build out from there with expert-vetted questions and standardized components.
+Build out from there with expert-vetted questions and standardized components using our step-by-step process.

 We used [open source tools](https://docassemble.org) and [modern project management techniques](https://trello.com) to: